Complications following surgery

 Infection

 The hand has an excellent blood supply and therefore post-operative infections are rare.
 Signs of infection would be redness, pain and swelling around the surgical site and developing after a few days (3-10 days) rather than immediately post operation (1-2 days) which may be a normal reaction to surgery.
-Very occasionally, about 1 in 20 patients develop a small pin head size of puss around the white dissolvable suture.
-This usually needs popping.
-It seems to be a poorly understood reaction to the dissolving stitch rather than an infection.
-If this occurs simply send me a photo for reassurance

 Most infections are superficial and can be easily treated with dressings or oral antibiotics.
-More severe cases may have a deep infection that require a further operation to clean the wound or intra venous antibiotics as an inpatient.
+More severe cases may have a deep infection that require a further operation to clean the wound ( debridement) or intra venous antibiotics as an inpatient.

 Ongoing pain